vbrej/vbrej.github.io/intro.md

 toc: true
 ---

-The following is a very quick introduction to the game of quizbowl --- a type of buzzer quiz focussing on academic knowledge.
+The following is a very quick introduction to the game of quizbowl --- a type of buzzer quiz focusing on academic knowledge.

 {% include toc.html %}